Validators5 min read

 AA is standard.
 AAA is recommended for critical content (healthcare, legal).
 Aim high.

 Measure WCAG 2.1 contrast between two HEX colors, see AA and AAA pass/fail for normal and large text, and preview typography on the background.
-No install, no account required to try it.
+Runs fully offline in the MyDevTools desktop app.